 - are an eligible family member or dependent of one of the above

-You will only qualify for an S1 issued by Switzerland, Norway, Lichtenstein or Iceland if you are in scope of the Withdrawal Agreement.
+You'll only qualify for an S1 issued by Norway, Lichtenstein or Iceland if you're in scope of the Withdrawal Agreement.
 If you have an S1 issued by one of these countries, you will not qualify for IHS reimbursement.

 You must register your S1 in the UK by sending it directly to the Overseas Healthcare Team: